Skip to content

 • Tag Image File Format (.tif, .tiff)

-Filters for controlling images are included.
+There are a set of filters for controlling images included.
 Further information and examples can be found here.

-You can manage templates via Lime Admin.
-In Lime Admin under Settings > Document Templates you'll find a UI for enabling and disabling templates and where you can upload your templates so they can be used when creating Documents in the CRM Webclient.
+The templates are managed in Lime Admin.
+In Lime Admin under Settings > Document Templates you will find the interface for configuring Document Templates as well as upload your templates so they can be used when creating documents in the Web client.

-For a breakdown of this UI take a look at the configuration page
+For a breakdown of this interace take a look at the configuration page.

 Migrating Templates

-Desktop templates can be migrated automatically by uploading them as a template in Lime Admin.
-The flow for migrating a template is as follow:
+Desktop client templates can be migrated automatically by uploading them in Lime Admin.
+The flow for migrating a template is as follows:

-• Upload a desktop template via Lime Admin
+• Upload a desktop template in Lime Admin

-• If the template contains desktop merge codes, you will be prompted to either upload and migrate or upload and skip migration.
+• If the template contains desktop merge codes, you will be prompted to either automatically migrate the template or upload it as is.

-• Detection of desktop merge codes is not perfect, therefore you have the option to skip the migration if you know that your template does not contain desktop merge codes.
-Otherwise, you should choose to migrate the template and the desktop merge codes should be replaced with the equivalent Jinja merge code.
+• Detection of desktop template merge codes is not perfect, therefore you have the option to skip the migration if you know that your template does not contain merge codes.
+Otherwise, you should choose to migrate the template and the desktop merge codes should be replaced with the equivalent Jinja merge codes.

-• After migration, download the migrated file and verify that the document is migrated correctly.
-Not all desktop merge codes can be migrated correctly.
+• After migration, download the migrated file and verify that the document has been migrated correctly.
+The automatic migration process does not support all desktop merge codes.

-• If the template was not migrated correctly, fix the issues in the migrated document and reupload it in Lime Admin.
+• If the template was not migrated correctly, update the remaining desktop merge codes manually and reupload it in Lime Admin.

 Apply templates